kyle-vl/rock-paper-scissors/README.md

 # rock-paper-scissors

-A a simple mini-project I made to display my HTML/CSS understanding and to learn JS fundamentals.
+A mini-project I made to display my HTML/CSS understanding and to learn JS fundamentals.
+Uses a web browser to play paper scissors rock against the computer.